 Period/location of origin: 1817, Adams, Tennessee.

-Modus operandi: Subject will first make its presence known to target through the creation of noise.
+Modus operandi: Subject, termed the Bell Witch (see: Additional Notes), will first make its presence known to target through the creation of noise.
 Target will hear what they will believe to be someone knocking on the door of their home; however, upon answering the door, target will discover no one present.
 Around this time, target may also see unusual and unidentifiable animals on the land surrounding their property.
 Noise will then escalate to knockings on both the door and outer walls of the dwelling, followed by sounds heard within the house heard within the house: Items being dropped, chains being dragged along the floor, and sounds of whispering, gulping, or choking.

 Once the noises have moved indoors, target may find items in the home to be moved suddenly and without warning, particularly during the night.
 Blankets and pillows may be yanked away from target while attempting to sleep, and the whispering, gulping, and choking noises may resolve into a disembodied voice.
 The voice may alternately sing, quote scripture, and carry out conversations with target.